 Face Covering and Mask Requirements

-a.
-Wearing a mask or face covering (including neck gaiters) can help reduce the transmission of SARS-COV2, the virus responsible for COVID-19.
-Recent studies indicate that a significant portion of individuals with COVID-19 lack symptoms (“asymptomatic”) and that even those who eventually develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing symptoms.
+Wearing a mask or face covering can help reduce the transmission of SARS-COV2, the virus responsible for COVID-19.
+A significant portion of individuals with COVID-19 lack symptoms (“asymptomatic”) and those who eventually develop symptoms can transmit the virus to others before showing symptoms.
+Droplets and aerosols can contain infectious SARS-C0V2-2, remain suspended for hours, and be transported several meters from the source.
 This means that the virus can spread between people interacting in close proximity—for example, speaking, coughing, or sneezing—even if those people are not exhibiting symptoms.
-Consequently, a mask or cloth face covering is worn to reduce community spread of the disease.
+Face coverings can reduce both the emission of virus when worn by an infectious person and reduce the uptake of virus when worn by a person in proximity to an infectious person.
+(1)

-b.
 Masks and Face Coverings are not Personal Protective Equipment (PPE).
 They are worn by a person to prevent community spread from an asymptomatic person.
-PPE, on the other hand, is equipment that is worn by the person to protect themselves from real or potential hazards, e.g., safety glasses, lab coats, respirators, etc.
+PPE, on the other hand, is equipment that is worn by the person to protect themselves from real or potential hazards, e.g., safety glasses, lab coats, respirators, etc. Mask with exhalation valves are not permitted.
+Exhalation valve allows unfiltered exhaled air to escape so are not effective in reducing the spread of COVID-19.COVID-19.

 2. The Requirement for Masks and Face Coverings: